Waziup/WaziGate/README.md

 ** WARNING: this repo is work in progress.
 Do not use yet **

-Complete instructions for Windows, Linux and MacOS users can be found on the website: http://www.waziup.io/documentation The instructions below are for developpers and experts.
+Complete instructions for Windows, Linux and MacOS users can be found on the website: http://www.waziup.io/documentation .
+The instructions below are for developpers and experts.

 Install
 -------

-To install the Wazigate on a Raspberry PI, you need to do the following instructions:

-[Download](https://www.raspberrypi.org/downloads/raspbian/) the latest raspbian and unzip:
+To install the Wazigate on a Raspberry PI, [download](https://www.raspberrypi.org/downloads/raspbian/) the latest raspbian and unzip it:
 ```
 wget https://downloads.raspberrypi.org/raspbian_lite_latest
 unzip raspbian_lite_latest
 ```

 Flash it on an SD card.
-You need to find its device first:
+You need to find the SD card device ID first:
 ```
 # Find the SD card device:
 sudo fdisk -l